grokify/medium-sdk-ruby/README.md

 #### Raw Methods

-The SDK's Faraday client can be accessed for sending raw requests:
+The SDK's Faraday client can be accessed for sending raw requests.
+This can be used to upload images using `Faraday::UploadIO`.

 ```ruby
 response = client.connection.http.get 'me'